hsjobeki/nix-types/README.md

   __Does not exist in nix__

 - __Dynamic__
-  - Fails execution of code based on contionals.
+  - Fails execution of code based on conditionals.
   - Used in `lib/types.nix`
   - Used in `YANTS`